dmolesUC/typesafe_enum/README.md

 as seen in C, [C++](https://msdn.microsoft.com/en-us/library/2dzy4k6e.aspx), [C#](https://msdn.microsoft.com/en-us/library/sbbt4032.aspx), and [Objective-C](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/ModernizationObjC/AdoptingModernObjective-C/AdoptingModernObjective-C.html#//apple_ref/doc/uid/TP40014150-CH1-SW6).
-In C and most C-like languages, an `enum` is simply a valued set of `int` values (though C++ and others require an explicit cast to assign an `enum` value to an `int` variable).
+In C and most C-like languages, an `enum` is simply a named set of `int` values (though C++ and others require an explicit cast to assign an `enum` value to an `int` variable).

-Similarly, a `Ruby::Enum` class is simply a valued set of values of any type, with convenience methods for iterating over the set.
+Similarly, a `Ruby::Enum` class is simply a named set of values of any type, with convenience methods for iterating over the set.
 Usually the values are strings, but they can be of any type.